Toufique7Husein/Online-School-Web-Project/README.md

 # Features

 * LOGIN MODULE:
 The purpose of this module is to provide entry to the system or website.
 Based on the type of login, the user is provided with various facilities and functionalities.
 The main function of this module is to allow the user to use SMS.
 This module provides two types of login —Faculty login and Student login.
+* Faculty Module:
+In this module when the faculty will enter his/her username and password, then he/she will enter into the home page and this page consists of two following sub modules.
+* Student Addition/ Updation / Deletion:
+In the Online school system each Student is added, updated or deleted according to its branch.
+Notification:
+Faculty can be alerted by this notification about important notices and other things.
+* Profile / Edit Profile:
+Faculty can see their profile, also they can edit their personal or academic information.

+* Questions From Student :
+Faculty can check or get questions from students in the selected pdf part .
+* Your class room:
+In this part faculty can assign students assignments, update and upload study materials , and submit gradings for assigned tasks.
+* STUDENT MODULE:
+In this module when a student enters his/her user id and password, then he/she can visit all the following pages.
+Profile View / Profile Edit:
+When the student clicks on this link he/she will get his/her information like student id, student name, password, date of birth, phone number, email.
+If he/she wants then he/she can edit the profile information.
+Notice View: Students will be able to check his/her notifications that are revealed by the faculty and will get information about the classroom.
+* Attendance View:
+When the student clicks on this one, the student can get his overall attendance percentage (present and absent).
+Question Here:
+Students can ask their question to a certain faculty.
+Your Answer : After clicking this bar, students can see their Questions answer from the desired Faculty